 Naturally, every patient and every case is unique, but some symptoms after surgery are more common than others.
 These include:

 - Chronic pain in your great toe after “technically-successful” bunion surgery.
 You might be experiencing burning pain in the foot, which can keep you up at night (especially when even light bedsheets cause painful sensations).
-Socks and shoes are another source of extreme discomfort—to the point you cannot wear shoes—and you may feel as though you are walking on pins and needles.
+Socks and shoes are other sources of extreme discomfort—to the point, you cannot wear shoes—and you may feel as though you are walking on pins and needles.
 The site of the scar can also be rather painful.

 - Chronic pain in your chest wall or arm after “technically-successful” breast surgery for cancer or cosmetic purposes.
 Common complaints are pain from wearing a bra, feeling as though a nipple is “on fire,” hypersensitivity to wearing clothing, and shooting pain and burning in the armpit or inner arm.